G-Tech1/Digital-Dash/README.md

-# amazing-project
+# Bandwidth-Monitor

 placeholder-name for project

-A social media platform, where users could interact with each other.
+A Bandwidth Monitor that keeps track users data usage(sent and received) as you browse the internet.

 # placeholder name for our project

-* Gilan Serrant
+- Gilan Serrant
-* Jacob Gordon
+- Jacob Gordon
-* Keenan Nguyen
+- Keenan Nguyen
-* Kervin Clenance
+- Kervin Clenance

 ## Intended Market

-Our MVP will be producing a social media platform.
+Our MVP will be producing a Bandwidth Monitor Web Application.

 ## Functionality

 A list of initial features or functionality that will exist in the application

-- Social Media Site
+- Bandwidth Monitor
-- feature 2
+- Save data usage per user in a database.
-- feature 3
+- Email users records of their personal data usage.
 - feature 4
 - feature 5
   etc etc etc...

 /////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

 ## Visuals

 Depending on what you are making, it can be a good idea to include screenshots or even a video (you'll frequently see GIFs rather than actual videos).
 Tools like ttygif can help, but check out Asciinema for a more sophisticated method.

 ## Installation

 Within a particular ecosystem, there may be a common way of installing things, such as using Yarn, NuGet, or Homebrew.
 However, consider the possibility that whoever is reading your README is a novice and would like more guidance.
 Listing specific steps helps remove ambiguity and gets people to using your project as quickly as possible.
 If it only runs in a specific context like a particular programming language version or operating system or has dependencies that have to be installed manually, also add a Requirements subsection.

 ## Usage

 Use examples liberally, and show the expected output if you can.
 It's helpful to have inline the smallest example of usage that you can demonstrate, while providing links to more sophisticated examples if they are too long to reasonably include in the README.

 ## Roadmap

 If you have ideas for releases in the future, it is a good idea to list them in the README.

 ## Contributing

 State if you are open to contributions and what your requirements are for accepting them.

 For people who want to make changes to your project, it's helpful to have some documentation on how to get started.
 Perhaps there is a script that they should run or some environment variables that they need to set.
 Make these steps explicit.
 These instructions could also be useful to your future self.